HistoriaOffical/docs/governance/basex.rst

 .. _basex-setup:

 ==========================================
-Using the Web App Voting
+Using the Web App for Voting
 ==========================================

 Setting up Web App with your voting keys requires a basic understanding of how to use Historia GUI Wallet and a website.

 https://historia.network/

-The Historia Local Web app now does all of this for you, making it easier than ever to setup your voting node.
+The Historia Local Web app now does all of this for you, making it easier than ever to setup your voting keys.

 Before you begin
 ================